@synalinks_export(

 def _native_tools(self, ctx):

-# The LM only ever calls `run_python_code` (plus the subagent tools);
+# The LM calls `run_python_code`, the subagent tools, and any tool

-# user tools are reachable from inside the sandbox, not as native calls.
+# is reachable from inside the sandbox instead, not as a native call.

 return ctx["native_tools"]